MrWhiteres/lead_system/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
 Feel free to use and modify the code according to your needs.